rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 ##### The DRDB network raid

-DRDB is a block-type device driver that enables the implementation of RAID 1 (mirroring) over the network.
+DRDB is a block-type device driver enabling RAID 1 (mirroring) implementation over the network.

-DRDB can be useful when NAS or SAN technologies are not available, but a need exists for data synchronization.
+DRDB can be useful when NAS or SAN technologies are unavailable, but data synchronization is needed.

 ### Installation